Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 - Prefix precision matters.
 S3 lifecycle rules are brutally literal.

-- Bulk ingest and delta sync are different phases.
+- Bulk ingest and delta maintenance are different phases.
+Treating them the same creates pain.

 23. Current State